 - Festive decorations

 Then, take your shortlist and brainstorm ways to implement the trend into your business with a fresh spin.
-For example, 40% of businesses gave customers curbside service last year.
+For example, many businesses offer customers curbside service, and there was a 66% increase in curbside pickups last year.
 You could give this trend a fresh spin by adding festive decorations to your curbside spot, asking your staff to dress up, and giving out festive cards to customers.

 Set customer expectations